Cloud-Temple/docs/README.md

 Welcome to the official documentation repository for Cloud Temple.
 Here, you’ll find guides and resources to help you better understand and utilize Cloud Temple’s services and solutions.

-A production version of this documentation is available [here](https://docs.cloud-temple.com).
+A __PROD__ version of this documentation is available [here](https://docs.cloud-temple.com).
 This repository and the website are synchronized to ensure up-to-date content.

-A production version of this documentation is available [here](https://cloud-temple.github.io/docs/docs/home).
+A __DEV__ version of this documentation is available [here](https://cloud-temple.github.io/docs/docs/home).

 This project is continuously updated with new guides and improvements.